Urge Australian Government to Stop Lamb Mutilations

 However, despite overwhelming support for putting a stop to mulesing, the Australian wool industry continues to drag its feet when it comes to ending the mulesing mutilation.
 Rather than focusing its efforts on good animal husbandry and humane solutions such as bare-breech breeding, it allows millions of lambs to be partially flayed alive every year.

-Please write to Australian Prime Minister Julia Gillard right now and ask her to ban mulesing mutilations.
-Demand that only effective, humane options be used instead, and urge her to put an end to the cruel live-export industry.
+Please write to Australian Minister for Agriculture Barnaby Joyce right now and ask him to ban mulesing mutilations.
+Demand that only effective, humane options be used instead, and urge him to put an end to the cruel live-export industry.